onepixelsolid/meteor-boilerplate/README.md

   `cd <yourapp> && rm -rf .git`

-3. Run Meteor and start coding!
+3. Run Meteor

   `meteor`

 ## Usage

-Replace the contents of `README.md` with your project's:
+* Replace the contents of `README.md` with your project's.

-* Name
+* Replace all `foo` files and code.
+* Only atmosphere packages in use are:
-* Description
+  * `iron:router` for routing
-* Installation instructions
-* Usage instructions
-* Support instructions
-* Contributing instructions

-Feel free to remove any sections that aren't applicable to your project.
+  * `aldeed:simple-schema` and `aldeed:collection2` for collection schemas/validation

+Code the night away!

 ## Packages